Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Results Discussion

-\paragraph{K4 Method Configuration} Our results show that method configuration on a properly sized validation set is essential for realistic evaluation in AL. For instance, our method configuration had the same effect on the classifier performance as increasing the number of labeled training samples by a factor of $\sim 5$ (there are often much larger factors, e.g. our ST model reached approximately the same accuracy of $\sim 44 \%$ trained on 200 samples compared to models by \cite{bengarReducingLabelEffort2021a} trained on 1k samples).
-The effectiveness of our proposed lightweight HP selection on the starting budget including only three parameters (\cref{sec:experiments}) is demonstrated by the fact that all our ST models substantially outperform respective models found in relevant literature \cite{yooLearningLossActive2019,krishnanImprovingRobustnessEfficiency2021, kimTaskAwareVariationalAdversarial2021, mittalPartingIllusionsDeep2019, gaoConsistencyBasedSemisupervisedActive2020, bengarReducingLabelEffort2021a, yiUsingSelfSupervisedPretext2022} where HP optimization is generally neglected (see \cref{app:model-comparison} for a detailed comparison).
-This raises the question to which extend reported AL advantages could have been achieved by simple classifier configurations.
-Further, our models also generally outperform expensively configured models by \cite{munjalRobustReproducibleActive2022a} .
+\textbf{P4 Classifer configuration.} Our results show that method configuration on a properly sized validation set is essential for realistic evaluation in AL. For instance, our method configuration has the same effect on the classifier performance as increasing the number of labeled training samples by a factor of $\sim 5$ (e.g. our ST model reach approximately the same accuracy of $\sim 44 \%$ trained on 200 samples compared to models in the AL study by \citet{bengarReducingLabelEffort2021a} trained on 1k samples).
+The effectiveness of our proposed lightweight HP selection on the starting budget including only three parameters (\cref{sec:experiments}) is demonstrated by the fact that all our ST models substantially outperform respective models found in relevant literature \cite{yooLearningLossActive2019a,krishnanImprovingRobustnessEfficiency2021, kimTaskAwareVariationalAdversarial2021, mittalPartingIllusionsDeep2019, gaoConsistencyBasedSemisupervisedActive2020, bengarReducingLabelEffort2021a, yiUsingSelfSupervisedPretext2022} where HP optimization is generally neglected.
+Details for this comparison are provided in \cref{app:model-comparison}.
+This raises the question of to which extent reported AL advantages could have been achieved by simple classifier configurations.
+Further, our models also generally outperform expensively configured models by \citet{munjalRobustReproducibleActive2022a}.
 Thus, we conclude that manually constraining the search space renders HP optimization feasible in practice without decreasing performance and ensures performance gains by Active Learning are not overstated.
-The importance of the proposed strategy to optimize HPs on the starting budget for each new data set is supported by the fact that the resulting configurations change across datasets.
+The importance of the proposed strategy to optimize HPs on the starting budget for each new dataset is supported by the fact that the resulting configurations change across datasets.